 Battery life: 430 shots

-The X-T100 can also shoot 4K video – but there is a small caveat here, as it's only at 15fps.
-If you're after smooth video capture, you'll have to downsize to Full HD.
+The X-T100 can also shoot 4K video – but there is a small caveat here, as it's only at pedestrian 15fps.
+If you're after smooth video capture, you'll have to downsize to Full HD to achieve this.

 The Fujifilm X-T100's 4K video capture capabilities aren't completely wasted though, with the camera sporting a 4K Burst Shooting mode that can capture 8MP images in a burst at 15fps.
 This is something Panasonic has offered for a while on its 4K-enabled cameras, although most of those can shoot at a faster rate.
 If you're wanting to shoot full-resolution images in rapid succession the X-T100 can shoot a burst of images at 6fps, which is some way off the 14fps offered by the X-T20.